Yin Qi Gong

 We will use the myth contained in the Nei Jing Tu, or the Inner Landscape of the energetic body.
 These yin qigong practices are linked to ancient myths that guide us, through our own life story, to navigate our own inner landscape.
 The practitioner will then learn to embody the Wo Ling process as these fluid movements become her own.

-Your course membership includes scheduled monthly online meetups with Dr. Randine Lewis (recorded if you can’t join live) with the opportunity for Q&A on the program and it’s many benefits for hormones, mood, lymphatic flow and joint health, along with specific monthly topics of interest including, but not limited to, hormones, fertility, menopause, and more!
+Your course membership includes scheduled quarterly online meetups with Dr. Randine Lewis (recorded if you can’t join live) with the opportunity for Q&A on the program and it’s many benefits for hormones, mood, lymphatic flow and joint health, along with specific monthly topics of interest including, but not limited to, hormones, fertility, menopause, and more!